All churches have a history. We want to tell you about God’s faithfulness in bringing us to this point in our journey.

 Our church started back in the 1950’s in Plimmerton in the home of Mr Wally Reddit.
 It was known as the Plimmerton Brethren church and was part of the Open Brethren church community.
 This was before much of the local development occurred and Plimmerton was quite a small beach side community.

 Soon the congregation got too big for Wally’s home so the far seeing folk purchased some land at Acheron Road, Mana and built a small Gospel Chapel on it.
 Mana Gospel Chapel opened in 1962.
 The group met faithfully in this hall all through the 60’s, 70’s and 80’s.
 Being a Brethren church they looked after themselves, providing their own leadership and church teaching.
-Sister churches, Porirua and Titahi Bay Gospel Chapels opened about the same time as Porirua City expanded in the 1960’s and these three churches and the Brethren church in Tawa worked together and there was often an interchange of people and support during this time.
+Sister churches, Porirua and Titahi Bay Gospel Chapels opened about the same time as Porirua City expanded in the 1960’s and these three churches and the Brethren church in Tawa worked together.
+There was often an interchange of people and support during this time.

-There are about 15 people in the Anchor Church today (2015) who were part of this congregation that met at Acheron Road.
-While the new church was being built they met in what used to be the Pauatahanui Village Hall (now the Lighthouse cinema).
-It was decided by elders that the Hall (downstairs) was the most necessary building for the community.
-At that time in Whitby there had been a spate of young people die through both suicide and accidents.
+There are about 15 people in the Anchor Church today who were part of this congregation that met at Acheron Road.
+While the new building was being built they met in what used to be the Pauatahanui Village Hall (now the Lighthouse cinema).
+It was decided that the Gym/Hall (downstairs) was the most necessary building for the community.
+At that time there had been a spate of young people die through both suicide and accidents.
 There was limited youth work in the community and the church hall became the largest place around for young people to gather at.
 Every Saturday the building team under Alistair Eve’s expert supervision met at the site to prepare and then build the church buildings.
 All the pine trees were removed and milled away from site to become the framing timber.
-It never rained on the site in 2 years on the Saturdays that building took place, and many young apprentices cut their teeth on new tools while helping build the gym, and later the auditorium.
+It rarely rained on the site in 2 years on the Saturdays that building took place, and many young apprentices cut their teeth on new tools while helping build the gym, and later the auditorium.
 We were grateful of the huge input from Mobile Mission Maintenance coming in to support the building project.
 God certainly watched over its planting!

 The new building was dedicated on 4th July 1999.

 Over the next few years the church grew in numbers and saved yet again for the rest of the premises.
-The Whitby Bible Chapel Management Trust which owns the property became a registered in 2007 as part of the governance structure of the Anchor Church.
+The Whitby Bible Chapel Management Trust which owns the property became a registered in 2007 as part of the governance structure of the church.
 In 2003 the church was ready to build the rest of the structure and it went up in super fast time.
 The full buildings were dedicated and put fully to work in 2003.

 It was decided that the next step that the church needed to take was to invest in leadership positions within the church to provide the support required for a growng church.
 We employed people in part time leadership roles to help the church through this stage and to help recruit other staff.
 One of the first steps was to provide part time adminstrative support for the church.
 Following this, Brad de Villiers joined as a Youth worker in 2008 and was appointed as the Youth Pastor at the beginning of 2010.
 The church by that time was involved in the local college, and Brad joined this initiative, including involvement with a 24/7 joint youth outreach to a number of local schools from 2009.